 - You need simple software.
 Small and non-complex apps don’t require complicated logic, high scalability, special hierarchy.
 It’s better to use monolithic architecture for such cases as document syncing platforms, management apps, etc.

 - You have a small team without expertise in microservices.
 For startups with a small team, microservice architecture can be unnecessarily complex and expensive for startups with a small team.
 In such cases, a monolithic model can meet all business needs without wasting time.

 - You're developing an app with a complex domain.
 Programs with tangled domains can suffer from breaking a complex system vertically (like it happens with microservices).
 In this case, monoliths will be a slightly better solution.

-- You have strict time limits, and you need to launch the product fast.
+- You have strict time limits and must launch the product fast.
 The monolithic model is perfect when you need to cut costs at an early stage.

-This option is also a good solution for applications that prioritize CPU/network throughput or latency and faster response.
-The most illustrative monolithic application examples can be automotive, courier, telecommunications apps, etc.
+This option is also a good solution for applications prioritizing CPU/network throughput or latency and faster response.
+The most illustrative monolithic application examples can be an automotive, courier, telecommunications apps, etc.

 What Is Microservices Architecture?

 In the 2010s, fast-growing companies such as Netflix, Spotify, Amazon, Uber, etc., faced the fact that monolithic architecture and service-oriented architecture (SOA) could no longer provide the required speed and quality of their scaling.
 So there, a new way to think about structuring applications appeared – microservices.